frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 Try and never pass a poor person without giving them something---if not something material, something spiritual.

-Pope Benedict said, "From the time of the early Church, it has been understood that the Gospel message is based on concern for the poor and that it is a recognizable sign of Christian identity and an element in its credibility" (cf. Benedict XVI, Encyclical, *Deus caritas est*, December 25, 2005).
+Pope Benedict said, "From the time of the early Church, it has been understood that the Gospel message is based on concern for the poor and that it is a recognizable sign of Christian identity and an element in its credibility" (*cf*.
+Benedict XVI, Encyclical, *Deus caritas est*, December 25, 2005).

 St. John startlingly and astonishingly tells us in his Gospel that Judas did not care for the poor.
 That\'s a terrible condemnation.